conrad-vanl/decent-video/README.md

 Super-imposing the overlay image now is rather simple - we can simply draw it out on the `<canvas>` using the tracking data from the JSON file to position.
 We also need to make sure the positioning data is properly transformed to consider the current scale of the `<canvas>` compared to the scale that the JSON positioning data is based on.

-Also, technically I am underlaying the image - it is being onto the `<canvas>` before the video frame, so that we don't have to worry about cleanly masking out the headshot image.
+Also, technically I am underlaying the image - it is being drawn onto the `<canvas>` before the video frame, so that we don't have to worry about cleanly masking out the headshot image.

+## Other un-organized notes

+1. This project needs tests
+2. The project that launched with Mad Decent's XMAS campaign included a server-side `Node.js` process that generated on-demand image previews that was used for social sharing and also generated H.264 MP4 video files of their custom video that users could download.
+This process ran in an on-demand worker queue on Heroku (only costing roughly $0.0005 per video!) and used most of the same code that is currently in the `decent-video` component.
+I also plan on eventually releasing portions of that code (however it's a complete mess right now).

 ## Prerequisites